git-moss/DrivenByMoss-Documentation/Mackie/Mackie-MCU.md

 * **< CHANNEL** (MCU TRACK LEFT) - Selects the previous parameter page.
 * **CHANNEL >** (MCU TRACK RIGHT) - Selects the next parameter page.

+Keep the Shift button pressed to show the devices on the selected track.
+Press the respective knob to select the device for editing.

 ### Equalizer edit mode (E9)

 Works like the Device edit mode but for the equalizer device on the track (Bitwig: EQ+, Reaper: ReaEQ).